Kokopelli-Interfaces/kokopelli-vcv/README.md

 ## M-IN

-8 out ports, with place to enter names, as well as labels about type of signal.
+8 out ports, with place to enter names, as well as labels about type of sig.

 These ports define the inputs for a macro.
-The signal on them can come from any `M-OUT` module.
+The sig on them can come from any `M-OUT` module.

 Placed on the left side of a strip of modules.